-A BBC One drama has been filmed in Leeds.
-Named Better is set to match the high standard that the channel has had of late with incredible shows like prison drama Time featuring Yorkshireman, Sean Bean.
+A BBC One drama Better that was been filmed in Leeds is set to air on BBC One tonight.
+It is set to match the high standard that the channel has had of late with incredible shows like Happy Valley, and the prison drama Time featuring Yorkshireman, Sean Bean.

 The new BBC One thriller is produced by the content studio SISTER and Created by Jonathan Brackley and Sam Vincent, Better tells the story of a woman’s journey towards redemption and reclaiming the honour and honesty she gave up to a man in the past.